Endovenous Thermal Ablation

 Immediate and late treatment failures in form of incomplete vein closure are frequently reported not to speak that the the cosmetic outcome could be unsatisfactory (Fig. 4) while ambulatory phlebotomy delivers constantly excellent cosmetic results and in much shorter time too!
 (Fig. 5).

-I am pleased with my results - 23 years and 3500 plus cases with Ambulatory Phlebectomy - without any complication worth mentioning and excellent cosmesis.
+I am pleased with my results - in 4000 plus cases with Ambulatory Phlebectomy - without any complication worth mentioning and excellent cosmesis.
 It is also performed in an office setting, local anesthesia and always, always in one single session.
 I had and have absolute no reasons to opt for the high-tech endovascular modalities that delivers a much inferior cosmetic outcome and also potentially exposes the patients to severe complications.
 I dully recognize I am in minority but I sleep well at night as I will never expose any of my patients to potentially severe complication.
 I consider varicose veins mainly a cosmetic problem and no patients in my vocabulary should - for basically a cosmetic condition - ever need to be hospitalized for a deep vein clot, put on anti-coagulation (blood thinning) therapy and /or followed for the possibility of a pulmonary emboli that can end in tragedy.
 Not in my vocabulary!
-Indeed the clever words of a former slave Publilius Syrus "Some remedies are worse than the disease" resonates well with me!!
+Indeed the clever words of a former Roman slave Publilius Syrus "Some remedies are worse than the disease" resonates well with me!!

 Fig. 4 Unsatisfactory results of thermal ablation (Picture from the net)